-The applicant submitted evidence to show that there is price undercutting and price depression.
-The applicant's information indicated a decline in sales volume, sales value, employment, market share, return on investment, ability to raise capital, negative growth, negative net cash flow, loss making situation and increase in inventory.
+The Applicant submitted evidence to show that there is price undercutting and price suppression.
+The Applicant's information indicated a decline in sales volumes, profit, as well as a negative effect on cash flow, output, return on investment, ability to raise capital or investment and employment.
+The Applicant further submitted evidence indicating a decline in productivity, capacity utilisation and market share.